 As we age, the high cost of social care can quickly erode the inheritance we planned to pass on to our loved ones.
-We understand the importance of safeguarding wealth for future generations.
+In England, anyone with assets above £23,250 — including the value of their home — is expected to fund their own care.
+With residential care costing £1,100–£1,300 per week and nursing care reaching £1,400–£1,500 or more, it doesn’t take long for a lifetime’s savings to disappear.

 Key Takeaways

-- Careful planning is essential to safeguard wealth.
+- Careful, early planning is essential to safeguard wealth for future generations.

-Power of Attorney is a legal tool that grants someone the authority to act on your behalf, but what does this really mean?
-When you grant Power of Attorney, you’re giving someone the legal right to make decisions on your behalf, which can be both beneficial and risky.
-We will explore the intricacies of Power of Attorney, including its definition, types, and the legal authority it grants.
+A Lasting Power of Attorney is a legal instrument that grants someone the authority to act on your behalf, but what does this really mean in practice?
+When you create an LPA, you’re giving someone the legal right to make decisions for you — which can be both essential and, if the wrong person is chosen, risky.
+We’ll explore the details of Lasting Power of Attorney, including its definition, the different types, and the legal authority it grants.

-A Power of Attorney means that if you lose mental capacity and can no longer look after your financial affairs or your own health and welfare, someone you trust can act on your behalf.
+A Lasting Power of Attorney means that if you lose mental capacity and can no longer manage your financial affairs or make decisions about your own health and welfare, someone you trust — your chosen attorney — can step in and act on your behalf.
 This legal arrangement is crucial for ensuring that your wishes are respected and your affairs are managed properly, even when you’re unable to do so yourself.
-The attorney rights granted under this arrangement are significant, and it’s essential to understand the legal authority that is being conferred.
+The authority granted to your attorney under this arrangement is significant, and it’s essential to understand exactly what powers you’re conferring before you sign.

 Types of Power of Attorney

-There are several types of Power of Attorney, each serving different purposes:
+There are several types of Power of Attorney in England and Wales, each serving different purposes:

 For more information on when a Lasting Power of Attorney ends, you can visit our detailed guide.